Chain conveyor: Operation

 Chain conveyors use an endless chain both to transmit power and to propel material through a trough, either pushed directly by the chain or by attachments to the chain.
 The chain runs over sprockets at either end of the trough.
 Chain conveyors are used to move material up to 90 m, and typically under 30 m.

 Chain conveyors utilize a powered continuous chain arrangement, carrying a series of single pendants.
-The chain arrangement is driven by a motor, and the material suspended on the pendants are conveyed.
+The chain arrangement is driven by a motor, and the material suspended on the pendants is conveyed.
 Chain conveyors are used for moving products down an assembly line and/or around a manufacturing or warehousing facility.

-Chain conveyors are primarily used to transport heavy unit loads, e.g. pallets, grid boxes, and industrial containers.
+Chain conveyors are primarily used to transport heavy unit loads, e.g., pallets, grid boxes, and industrial containers.
 These conveyors can be single or double chain strand in configuration.
-The load is positioned on the chains, the friction pulls the load forward.
-Chain conveyors are generally easy to install and have very minimum maintenance for users.
+The load is positioned on the chains, and the friction pulls the load forward.
+Chain conveyors are generally easy to install and have minimal maintenance for users.

 Many industry sectors use chain conveyor technology in their production lines.
 The automotive industry commonly uses chain conveyor systems to convey car parts through paint plants.
 Chain conveyors also have widespread use in the white and brown goods, metal finishing and distribution industries.
-Chain conveyors are also used in the painting and coating industry, this allows for easier paint application.
-The products are attached to an above head chain conveyor, keeping products off of the floor allows for higher productivity levels.
+Chain conveyors are also used in the painting and coating industry, which allows for easier paint application.
+The products are attached to an overhead chain conveyor, keeping products off of the floor allows for higher productivity levels.